dev-smurf/dev-smurf/README.md

-# Welcome to my GitHub profile!
+le# Welcome to my GitHub profile!

 ## About Me
 Hello, I'm dev-smurf, a computer science student passionate about software development and creating innovative projects.
 Currently, I'm exploring several programming languages including JavaScript, Python, HTML, CSS, and C#.
 Additionally, I'm also interested in other languages such as Lua, PHP, Java, C, C++, and more.